AarushAvutu/avutu_aarush_final_project/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+An paragraph about your project and overview of use.

+Multiplayer game
+3D
+objective: find treasure
+platformer
+powerups
+mobs?
+everytime finds treasure at level theif comes and takes to next lvl? last lvl defeat theif infinte mode goes on and generates plats forever

 ## Getting Started